 - Availability: Nicotine, Alcohol, and Prescription drugs can be easily acquired because they are readily available.

 - Experimenting: Young adults and teenagers tend to experiment with mind-altering substances like Cocaine and Alcohol.
-Drugs like Ecstasy, Heroin, and Meth are so addictive that the person may begin to abuse, eventually leading to addiction.
+Drugs like Ecstasy, 6-MAM, and Meth are so addictive that the person may begin to abuse, eventually leading to addiction.

 - Self-Medicating: Self-medicating is one of the reasons people abuse drugs and alcohol.
 People under stress, anxiety, recurring pain, severe depression, trauma, loneliness, undiagnosed mental illnesses, etc., would self-medicate with mind-altering substances to relieve symptoms and pain.